-While the appearance of low sweep rate boundaries is explained by the semiclassical analysis of Section III.B, the recovery of STIRAP efficiency at even lower sweep rates in the many-body results of Section III.A, is a pure quantum effect.
-Its mechanism becomes clear by inspection of the p{ν} distributions in Fig. 9, which are essentially a zoom-in on the middle panels of Fig. 4 (Note the vertical axis in Fig.9 is the energy rather than the level-index as in Fig.4).
-The STIRAP process in Fig.9a (zoom-in of Fig.4a) follows the classical SP, i.e. the many body-state traces the classical path in Fig. 3a, via a series of diabatic hops between the many body states.
-This correspondence between the classical-adiabatic and the quantum-diabatic paths is also true for the many-body Landau-Zener crossing in the Bose-Hubbard two mode system [16].
-In comparison, the quantum STIRAP recovery shown in Fig.9b and Fig.9c (zoom-in of Fig.4e), is obtained when the sweep becomes slow enough to make one of these crossings (marked arrows) adiabatic.
-The evolution then proceeds diabatically through a series of non-classical states until the symmetrically twin transition is encountered on the exit, and the system returns to the classical path.
+While the appearance of low-sweep-rate boundaries is explained by the semiclassical analysis of Sec.
+III B, the recovery of STIRAP efficiency at even lower sweep rates in the many-body results of Sec.
+III A is a pure quantum effect.
+Its mechanism becomes clear by inspection of the p{ν} distributions in Fig. 9, which are essentially a close-up of the middle panels of Fig. 4 (note the vertical axis in Fig. 9 is the energy rather than the level index as in Fig. 4).
+The STIRAP process in Fig. 9(a) [zoom in of Fig. 4(a)] follows the classical SP [i.e., the many-body state traces the classical path in